-In the mid-1800s, the French silk industry was going through a bad phase because of a disease that was killing the silkworms.
+In the mid-1800s, the French silk industry went through a bad phase because of a disease killing the silkworms.
 So, people were trying to find an alternative that would look and feel like silk when Count Hilaire de Chardonnet, a French engineer, found a way to produce artificial silk.

 What Is Rayon Made From?

 This fabric is made from plant cellulose or wood pulp, which explains why it is known as ‘cellulosic fibre’ in the same class as acetate, cupro, bamboo, modal, and lyocell.
 Viscose rayon is the most commonly used and versatile rayon, which can be mixed with natural or artificial fibres and woven into fabrics of varying texture and weight.

 These are some of the significant benefits of rayon

 - Absorbs moisture and stays cool in hot weather

 - It offers a luxurious and beautiful appearance

 - Soft and comfortable to wear

 Disadvantages of Rayon

 While rayon has many advantages, it has some disadvantages as well.
 So, ensure that you keep these in mind when using rayon.